morse-simulator/morse/doc/morse/user/hooks.rst

 data through middlewares and then change it using modifiers, before using it inside of Blender.

+Component services are also configured in a way similar to middlewares and modifiers, since they also make use of the ``local_data`` dictionary.
+However, the internal workings of services are different, and are explained in the developer documentation (:doc:`services <../dev/services>`).

 Configuration
 -------------

 This binding is currently done via a Python file called ``component_config.py`` which must be internal to the Blender scenario file.
 The configuration file should be edited from a **Text Editor** window in Blender.
-It consists of two dictionaries indexed by the name of the components:
+It consists of three dictionaries indexed by the name of the components:

 - ``component_mw``: Lists which middlewares are bound to the specific component.
 The value of the dictionary is a list.
 The list must consist of